nlesc-nano/ceiba/paper/paper.md

 The *Ceiba web service* has been designed as a two levels service: one for managing the jobs generating the data and another for handling the actual data.
-This partition, allow to keep a clean boundary between the metadata and provenance of a given job, from the concrete results that produces that job.
-Since these two layers are independent, Ceiba users can also manage data without associated jobs, for example, because the data has been previously computed and users just want to share it among themselves.
+This partition, allow to keep a clean boundary between the metadata and provenance of a given job, from the concrete datasets.
+Since these two layers are independent, *Ceiba* users can also manage data without associated jobs, for example, because the data has been previously computed and users just want to share it among themselves.

 We use docker [@docker] to setup and run both the server and the database in their own isolated and indepedent